farhiongit/message-in-the-bottle/README.md

 The message queue is **a strongly typed** (it is a hand-made template container) FIFO queue.

-### Unbuffered message queue

-The created queue is unbuffered by default.
-Such an unbuffered queue is suitable to synchronize threads running concurrently.

-### Buffered message queue

-Even if unbuffred queues are efficient in most cases, buffered queues can be needed for instance:

-- to limit the number of thread workers,
-- in case of a very high rate (more than 100k per second) of exchanged messages between the sender thread and the receiver thread, where context switch overhead between threads would be counter-productive.
-The buffer capacity will allow to process sending and receiving messages by chunks, therefore reducing the number of context switch.

 To create a pointer to a **buffered** message queue, pass its *capacity* as an optional (positive integer) second argument of `BOTTLE_CREATE` :

 `BOTTLE(` *T* `) *`*bottle* ` = BOTTLE_CREATE (` *T* `, ` *capacity* `);`

-- A *capacity* set to a positive integer defines a buffered queue of limited capacity.

-    This could be used to manage tokens: *capacity* is then the number of available tokens.
-    Call `BOTTLE_TRY_FILL` to request a token, and call `BOTTLE_TRY_DRAIN` to release a token.
-    The bottle is then used as a container of controlled capacity.
-    `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` need not be used in this case.

-- A *capacity* set to `UNBUFFERED` defines an unbuffered queue (default).

-Buffered queues are implemented as preallocated arrays rather than as conventional linked-list: elements of the array are reused to transport all messages, whereas with a linked list, each message would require a dynamically allocated new element in the list, adding memory management pverhead.
-This design is inspired by the [LMAX Disruptor pattern](https://lmax-exchange.github.io/disruptor/).

-*The usage of buffered queues is neither required nor recommended for thread synchronization.
-It would partly unsynchronize threads and uses a larger amount of memory.*
+### Destruction of a bottle

-> size_t **BOTTLE_CAPACITY** (BOTTLE (*T*) \*bottle)
+> void **BOTTLE_DESTROY** (BOTTLE (*T*) \*bottle)

-`BOTTLE_CAPACITY` returns the capacity of the bottle (as defined at creation with `BOTTLE_CREATE`).

-### Automatic variable
+Thereafter, once *all the receivers are done* in the user program, and the bottle is not needed anymore, it can be destroyed safely with `BOTTLE_DESTROY`.

+## Declaration of local (automatic) variable

-Rather than creating pointers to bottles, automatic variables of type BOTTLE (*T*) can as well be declared and initialized with `BOTTLE_DECL`.
+Rather than creating pointers to bottles, local variables of type BOTTLE (*T*) can as well be declared and initialized with `BOTTLE_DECL`.
+These varaibles behave like automatic variables: resources are automatically allocated at declaration and deallocated at end of scope.

 > **BOTTLE_DECL** (*variable name*, *T*, [size_t capacity = UNBUFFERED])
 >